Legal based training facilities

-Studying at Bond University’s world-class campus on Queensland’s Gold Coast, Bond Law students have full access to cutting-edge technology and resources.
+At Bond University’s world-class campus, on Queensland’s Gold Coast, Bond Law students have full access to outstanding technological resources.

-Modelled on input provided by judges, legal practitioners and the Faculty, this 21st century facility is designed to give students simulated real world experience in practicing their legal skills, ensuring that, as graduates, they will be able to walk into any courtroom and feel right at home.
+Modelled on input provided by judges, legal practitioners and the Faculty, this 21st century facility is designed to give students simulated real world experience in practicing their legal skills.
+Through providing these facilities, Bond ensures that all law graduates will be able to walk into any courtroom and feel right at home.

 Yes.
 Unlike some universities where only selected students are permitted to use the high-tech moot courts, all Bond Law students will have access to the Legal Skills Centre’s e-courtrooms and the opportunity to learn how to use the technology.

 On the occasion of his visit to Bond University’s Legal Skills Centre, the Honourable Justice Kirby described it as “home to the finest moot court in any Australian institution.”

 While a handful of other universities have developed stand-alone electronic courtrooms, they do not compare.
 At Bond’s Legal Skills Centre, our facilities are fully integrated with other training functions such as mediation and dispute resolution rooms, PLT training facilities, practice moot courts and teaching spaces.

 The smaller class sizes at Bond also allows students additional access to all facilities and equipment.
 Providing everyone with hands-on training and experience to familiarise themselves with the modern technology used.